 • Social media activity relevant to your business, like an active LinkedIn corporate page.
 Google+, Facebook or Pinterest may also be relevant social media sites, depending upon your target audience.

 2. What is PPC?

 Pay Per Click (PPC) is the opposite of “Organic SEO.”
 PPC ads automatically show up at the top of the page when you do a search.
 They pay the search engine company, such as Google, a fee by keyword to be listed at the top.
-PPC listings are usually noted with a different color or Google today uses a green box stating “Ad,” as circled below.
-Premium ad placement is off to the right side for the post showing up as “Sponsored.”
-See red circles on illustration below.
+PPC listings are usually set off with a different color in your browser.
+See illustration below.

 3. Who decides who gets to be listed at the top?

 Google, mostly.
 Every search engine has their own algorithms they develop to rank listings in response to a search.
 Google is by far the leading search engine, so most SEO experts focus on their formula for results.
 Search engine’s share of market as of July 2013:

 Yes, to some degree.
 In the past if the Yellow Pages was integral to generating new business leads for your business, SEO will be a primary tactic for you.
 If not, you still need it, just not as much.

 More and more people are turning to search engines, like Google, as their new best friend to help them find what they need.
 Today SEO is in essence a referral source.

 At the very least your company needs to have a presence online.
 As soon as someone meets you, they will search online for your company, and most of the time, not with the exact Web address.
 You need to show up in the search to be relevant.